Complaint Process FAQ

 If a person feels that his or her treatment has been unfairly discriminatory based on protected class, he or she is encouraged to file a complaint.

 Institutional Equity will discuss the complaint with the complainant and may explore effective options for an informal resolution at the most local level.

 The administration may determine that corrective action needs to be taken at any point in this process, regardless of agreement of all the parties.

 If you feel there has been a violation of any of the policies under Institutional Equity's jurisdiction, you may contact the office by phone, e-mail or in person.
 At that time, you will be instructed on what information is necessary to continue.
 Complaints must be filed within 60 days of the most recent offending incident.
 See complaint procedures

 2. What should I bring with me when filing a complaint?

-It is helpful if individuals meeting with Institutional Equity and Inclusion have completed a complaint form or prepared a written statement of the allegations explaining under which protected classification you believe you are being discriminated against (i.e. race, age, sex), along with any supporting documentation to corroborate the allegations that are being made.
+It is helpful if individuals meeting with Institutional Equity have completed a complaint form or prepared a written statement of the allegations explaining under which protected classification you believe you are being discriminated against (i.e. race, age, sex), along with any supporting documentation to corroborate the allegations that are being made.